dmytryk28/chess_fen_parser/README.md

 - An en passant example:
   8/8/8/3pP3/8/8/8/8 b - e3 0 1

+- FEN with tags and comment:
+  [Event "Casual Game"]
+  [White "Alice"]
+  [Black "Bob"]
+  rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1
+  {This is the starting position}

 ## How parsed results can be used
 The parsed FEN is returned as a Fen object that can be displayed, serialized, or processed.